-Enter a new 4-digit security PIN of your own choosing.
-If the PIN is successfully entered, the security light and/or power switch will remain on and the horn will sound briefly.
+4. Enter a new 4-digit security PIN of your own choosing.
+If the PIN is successfully entered, the security light will remain on and the horn will sound briefly.
 Proceed to step 5.

-If the 4-digit PIN is NOT successfully entered within 20 seconds, the security light and/or power switch will flash for 10 seconds, then the system exits the procedure.
+If the 4-digit PIN is NOT successfully entered within 20 seconds, the security light will flash for 10 seconds, then the system exits the procedure.
 Return to step 1 to try again.

-Re-enter the new 4-digit PIN.
-If this entry matches the first entry, the security light and/or power switch will turn off and the horn will sound briefly.
+5. Re-enter the new 4-digit PIN.
+If this entry matches the first entry, the security light will turn off and the horn will sound briefly.
 The new rider PIN has been saved.
 Record your new rider PIN on page 7.

-If the second entry is not entered within 20 seconds or does not match the first entry, the security light and/or power switch will flash for 10 seconds, then the system exits the procedure.
+If the second entry is not entered within 20 seconds or does not match the first entry, the security light will flash for 10 seconds, then the system exits the procedure.
 The new PIN was NOT saved.
 Continue to use your former valid PIN.
 Return to step 1 to try again.